Average rating score for this production

 Read our round-up of reviews below

-Young Frankenstein runs until the Feb 10 at the Garrick theatre, London.
+Young Frankenstein runs until 10 February 2018 at the Garrick Theatre, London.

 “The horror-movie spoof is gleefully reanimated for the stage with even more jokes, superb set-pieces and barnstorming parody songs that stick a pitchfork into good taste.”